Angular

 Add new features with ng add

-In projects that use Angular CLI 6 or later, you can use the Angular Dependency action to add new libraries.
-This action runs the ng add command which installs the dependency and updates the app with a special installation script.
+You can add most published Angular libraries using the Angular Dependency action.
+This action runs the ng add command which installs the dependency and updates the app in the current working directory to use that dependency.
 Note that not all libraries support installation with ng add.

 The example below illustrates adding Angular Material to a project.